-During Session 2, an early morning breakout session will be held in the classroom at 7:00 a.m.
+During Session 1 and 2, a breakout session will be held during class.
 If you are using 2008 Office for Mac software, 2008 Office for Mac did not include the Visual Basic component, rendering the use of macros, including ours, impossible.
 There is no work-around.
 Upgrading your software is the only option.

 QI Project Consultations